DataBiosphere/toil/docs/running/amazon.rst

 Details about Launching a Cluster in AWS
 ----------------------------------------

 Using the provisioner to launch a Toil leader instance is simple using the launch-cluster command.
+For example, to launch a cluster named "my-cluster" with a t2.medium leader in the us-west-2a zone, run:
 ::

     	(venv) $ toil launch-cluster my-cluster \